The limited liability company (V.B.A.)

 The civil law notary must send the required documents (including the Deed of Incorporation) to the Trade Register of the Aruba Chamber of Commerce and Industry (the “Chamber of Commerce”) for the registration of the V.B.A. in the Commercial Register and publish the incorporation in the Official Gazette of Aruba.

 For the V.B.A. there are no legal requirements as to a maximum authorized and a minimum paid up capital.
-The V.B.A. may however state a maximum authorized capital in its articles of association.
-The shares in a V.B.A .do not have a nominal value, unless otherwise stated in the articles of association.
 In the articles of association, it can be determined that some or all of the shares shall have a nominal value.
-Certain business activities
+Certain business activities.
+In the articles of association, it can be determined that some or all of the shares shall have a nominal value.
+Certain business activities (e.g. insurance companies) are required to have a minimum issued share capital as stipulated in that policy.

 The V.B.A. is managed by one or more managing directors (bestuurders).
 At incorporation the managing directors are appointed for the first time.
-After the incorporation the general meeting of shareholders is in general authorized to appoint, and if the articles of associationassociation or the Regulations so determine, elect the managing directors.
+After the incorporation the general meeting of shareholders is in general authorized to appoint, and if the articles of association or the Regulations so determine, elect the managing directors.
 If stipulated in the articles of association or the Regulations, the appointment of one or more managing directors is done by specified shareholders or general meeting of shareholders.
-The articles of association or the Regulations may also determine that the appointment of managing directors takes place by means of a binding Managing directors are dismissed by the corporate body entrusted with the appointment of the managing directors.
+The articles of association or the Regulations may also determine that the appointment of managing directors takes place by means of a binding nomination.
+Unless determined otherwise in the articles of association or Regulations, the general meeting of shareholders may overrule such binding nomination with two thirds of the votes representing more than half of the issued capital.
+Managing directors are dismissed by the corporate body entrusted with the appointment of the managing directors.
 The authority to dismiss may be granted to another corporate body.

 Managing directors can be natural persons or legal entities.
 The V.B.A. must in principle at all times be represented by a legal representative (wettelijke vertegenwoordiger), which must be an Aruban N.V. with a license from the Central Bank of Aruba to operate as a trust service provider.
 The legal representative of the V.B.A. is not a managing director, although he has the authority to report to, register and file at the commercial register, submit tax returns, issue share certificates, request a business license and to maintain contacts with the Aruban authorities.
 The requirement to have a legal representative does not apply if the V.B.A. has (a) one or more natural person(s) as managing directors who is/are resident(s) of Aruba or (b) a legal entity as managing director which has at least one direct or indirect natural person as managing director who is a resident of Aruba.